FolakemiF/Fuel-Consumption-Project/README.md

 6f16bf24dd64/resource/80894b62-7b45-4150-946d-ab756814c4be

 # Objective
-The task is to predict the CO2 emission of the vehicles and to classify the vehicles based on the categorical variables
+The task is to predict the CO2 emission of the vehicles, classify the vehicles based on the categorical variables and  form group to determine which categorical variable best describes the groups formed.